Stargazing in the Hohe Tauern National Park region

 KPH_3130c_SattleggersAlpenhof

-Sight at the limit - on the night hike
+Sight at the limit - on a night hike

 At night, the sense of sight cannot be fully utilized, so we perceive much more with our ears.
 Every step out of the group becomes a spectacle of sound.
 If you are lucky, you may hear the wild animals of the national park jumping over hill and dale.